vaibbhavk/vaibbhavk/README.md

 # Vaibhav Kesharwani

-I am a Computer Science student and a passionate Software developer with an excellent problem-solving skills and an ability to perform well in a team.
+I am a Computer Science student, a passionate Software developer, a Freelancer, and an IIT Madras certified Data Scientist with excellent problem-solving skills and an ability to perform well in a team.

+&nbsp;

 # ☎️ Contact Info